Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Lesson03.md

 2. Design a program around the paradigms present in the Go language.
 3. Implement `struct`s or `interface`s that represent the nouns generated in class, and `func`s to represent verbs.

-## Initial Exercise (15 min)

-- Take out one of the solutions you worked on last class period.
-- Review it with the person next to you.
-- If you didn't get a chance to work on the challenges last period, get [set up here](https://exercism.io).

 ## Overview/TT I (20 min)

 - Use [makefeedback](https://www.github.com/droxey/makefeedback) to go over: